 This is when you create an in-depth report that compiles interesting data points.
 The best ones tend to appeal to a large audience, or they narrow into a very specific audience.
 Here are two data-backed research reports that I look forward to each year:

-Although this type of content would require its own blog post, the basic building blocks of a research report is the data that you use and the story you tell.
+The basic building blocks of a research report is the data that you use and the story you tell.
 Data sources may include things like:

 - your proprietary data